This is part 1 of my ultimate guide to Chinese girls.

 What comes next?

-This is the end of my first article about Chinese girls.
+This is the end of my first article about Chinese girls and some of the problems with Chinese girlfriends.
 But don’t worry folks, I have more to come.

 In the next article, I focus on how foreign men are perceived by Chinese girls.
 Some of it might surprise you.